-"Coming from Poland and being Catholic was a big factor," he added.
+'Coming from Poland and being Catholic was a big factor," he added.
 "Notre Dame also gave me the best combination of academics and fencing.
 Being close to my dad in Chicago was also a big advantage."
 Through Notre Dame, Greg has also been able to return home to Poland and visit his mother.
 Wozniak has traveled with the Notre Dame Consul on International Business Development back to his homeland, allowing him to join the Polish National team for a while and train with some of the best fencers in the world.
-"I couldn't have made a better deciseeWozniak / page 20 Saint Mary's tennis begins with an impressive 5-1 record By TARA KRULL Sports Writer from the long trip down during tremely well and established the first match," junior Nancy ourselves as a solid team."
+"I couldn't have made a better deciseeWozniak / page 20 Saint Mary's tennis begins with an impressive 5-1 record By TARA KRULL Sports Writer The Saint Mary's tennis team began their regular season play last week during break in Hilton Head, South Carolina.
+Their early 5-1 record appears to be an excellent indicator of what to expect this season.
+After a rough first match in Hilton Head, the Belles came back strong and went on to defeat their remaining five oppothe first match," junior Nancy ourselves as a solid team."
 Waibel said.
-"I don't think we gave it our all.
+"I don't think we gave it our all.'
+The Belles sought revenge in their second match as they defeated their biggest rival, Haverford College.
+They went on to defeat Swarthmore College and Catholic University as well.
+"We were expecting both Swarthmore and Catholic to be great challenges," Waibel said.
 "We were still recovering "However, we all played ex- ensure a nationals bid.
 Senior co-captain Thayma Darby explained that it was important for the Belles to make a strong showing last week, the beginning of their season, to have a shot at a bid for nationals.
 Their record thus far will hopefully guarantee Saint Mary's a spot at the Midwest Invitational in Wisconsin next month.
-Placing first or second at this invitational would one bid several times now," thus far and that the freshman Darby said.
-"If we continue to play like we did last week, we will at least have a good chance this year." noted that the bottom ladder "We've missed nationals by has shown great improvement The Saint Mary's tennis team began their regular season play last week during break in Hilton Head, South Carolina.
-Their early 5-1 record appears to be an excellent indicator of what to expect this season.
-After a rough first match in Hilton Head, the Belles came back strong and went on to defeat their remaining five opponents.
-The Belles sought revenge in their second match as they defeated their biggest rival, Haverford College.
-They went on to defeat Swarthmore College and Catholic University as well.
-"We were expecting both Swarthmore and Catholic to be great challenges," Waibel said.
+Placing first or second at this invitational would from the long trip down during tremely well and established "We've missed nationals by has shown great improvement one bid several times now," thus far and that the freshman Darby said.
+"If we continue to play like we did last week, we will at least have a good chance this year."
+Mary Cosgrove, also a senior and captain for the Belles agreed with Darby.
+"There is definitely a good chance of achieving a shot at Nationals after last week's victorious outcomes."
+Cosgrove and Darby also noted that the bottom ladder class will be major contributors for the Belles this season.
+The Belles were to have faced Saint Joseph's College this Saturday, but the match was canceled.
+They will resume competition next Tuesday at Manchester College "Until then, we'll practice even more and look forward to more victories and further improvements," Cosgrove said.